Tigers vs. Red Sox Player Props Betting Odds

 Greene Stats

-- Greene enters this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .389 with three doubles, a home run, a walk and three RBI.
+- Greene heads into this game looking to extend his six-game hit streak.
+During his last 10 outings he is hitting .289 with three doubles, two home runs, three walks and five RBI.

 Greene Recent Games